chrisguest75/sysadmin_examples/33_WSL/README.md

 * Use an ssh-agent in WSL with your ssh setup from windows 10 [here](https://pscheit.medium.com/use-an-ssh-agent-in-wsl-with-your-ssh-setup-in-windows-10-41756755993e)
 * How to install multiple instances of Ubuntu in WSL2 [here](https://cloudbytes.dev/snippets/how-to-install-multiple-instances-of-ubuntu-in-wsl2)
 * Finding or Recovering your WSL Data [here](https://christopherkibble.com/posts/wsl-vhdx-recovery/)
+* How to correct `git` reporting `detected dubious ownership in repository` without adding `safe.directory` when using WSL? [here](https://stackoverflow.com/questions/73485958/how-to-correct-git-reporting-detected-dubious-ownership-in-repository-withou)